 Study-Specific Network Requirements: Certain steps must be taken by the HPTN central resources, protocol team members, and the Division of AIDS (DAIDS) to prepare a study for opening.
-Several of these steps require collaborative work; chief among these is development of the study case report forms (CRFs), any additional data capture methods or surveys, and a study-specific procedures (SSP) manual, described further in Section 10.1.
+Several of these steps require collaborative work; chief among these is development of the study case report forms (CRFs), any additional data capture methods or surveys, and Study-Specific Procedures (SSP) manuals, described further in Section 10.1.
 All such study-specific Network requirements must be met prior to the first site being activated to begin enrollment into a study.